 Other wonderful cascading succulent varieties include Cotyledon pendens, Sedum morganianum (thought to be a parent of Sedum ‘Burrito’), Senecio herreianus (string of beads, among others), Dischidia nummularia (string of nickels), and Othonna capensis (little pickles).

 View the hanging succulents collection at shopaltmanplants.com here: http://ow.ly/CLBE30p0pII.
 For wholesale, visit cactusshop.com: http://ow.ly/gZMZ30p0pKA.

-We recently turned to mini succulents to create our Flight of Succulents — six 1.75″ succulent plants in a cardboard-based planter reminiscent of a paddle-shaped sampler popular at certain, um, craft establishments.
+We turned to mini succulents to create our Flight of Succulents — six 1.75″ succulent plants in a planter reminiscent of paddle-shaped samplers that are popular at, um, craft beverage establishments.

 “Next door” is a 2″ succulent in burlap wrap.
-Others ways to have a ball with little juicy buddies: turning toy animal figurines into novelty planters and creating fairy gardens.
+Other ways to have a ball with juicy little buddies: turning toy animal figurines into novelty planters and creating fairy gardens.
 True, you can create a fairy garden with larger succulents, but with miniature ones, you can more easily create detailed, dense living dioramas for tight spaces like windowsills.

-Watch our DIY videos for the toy planter and fairy garden gnome pool party (Christmas in July!), respectively, below.
+Watch our DIY videos for the toy planter and fairy garden gnome pool party, respectively, below.

 Check out our 2″ Assorted Succulent Packs at shopaltmanplants.com.